|Application for Admission|

 When our school first began, we offered only one course of training - cardiovascular technology - and our name was, appropriately, Cardiovascular Technology Training.
 We recently changed our name to Carvas College to better reflect our more diversified curriculum offering.

 Our program is strategically located in Louisiana north of New Orleans on the north shore of Lake Pontchartrain.
-It is geographically diverse, with administrative offices and classrooms in Lacombe, and clinical sites located at various locations in Mandeville, Covington, Hammond, Lacombe, Slidell, and Bogalusa.
+It is geographically diverse, with administrative offices in Lacombe, classrooms in Mandeville, and clinical sites located at various locations in Mandeville, Covington, Hammond, Lacombe, Slidell, and Bogalusa.

 Medical Assisting Curriculum:

 Our Medical Assisting program is relatively new.
-We are currently accepting student applications for the next class scheduled to begin within the next two months.
+We are currently accepting student applications for the next class scheduled to begin June 1, 2015.
 It is a six month curriculum with a new class accepted approximately every two to three months.
 Between 8 and 10 students are accepted for each new class.

 The role of the Medical Assistant is crucial to any physician’s clinical practice.
 Clinical medical assistants have various duties.
 Common tasks include taking medical histories and recording vital signs, explaining treatment procedures to patients, preparing patients for examinations, and assisting physicians during examinations.
 Medical assistants collect and prepare laboratory specimens and sometimes perform basic laboratory tests.
 They dispose of contaminated supplies, and sterilize medical instruments.
 As directed by a physician, they might instruct patients about medications and special diets, prepare and administer medications, authorize drug refills, telephone prescriptions to a pharmacy, draw blood, prepare patients for x rays, take electrocardiograms, remove sutures, and change dressings.
 Medical assistants also may arrange examining room instruments and equipment, purchase and maintain supplies and equipment, and keep waiting and examining rooms neat and clean.

 Medical Assisting is currently number 4 on the list of the top 100 fastest growing careers.
-It is expected to grow at a 52% rate through 2014, with an estimated 93,000 new job openings nationwide.
+It is expected to grow at a 52% rate, with an estimated 93,000 new job openings nationwide.